Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Festival du Bois Francophone Festival in Coquitlam 2026

 Coquitlam’s Festival du Bois French Festival

 Festival du Bois is British Columbia’s largest Francophone festival.
 It happens in Mackin Park, located at 1046 Brunette Avenue in Coquitlam.
 The venue is a 23-kilometre drive from downtown Vancouver.
-The park is also just across the street from Mackin House (which is a historic site and museum) and a block from Place des Arts (which is an arts centre).
+The park is also just across the street from Mackin House (a historic site and museum) and a block from Place des Arts (an arts centre).

 Visit the official festivaldubois.ca website to learn about this event, or continue reading.